An Opioid Crisis In New York City

 Well over one thousand drug-related fatalities took place in New York City alone last year.
 There are needles lining the streets and filling up public park areas, which have become more than an issue just for addicts.
 Public safety for non-drug users are also affected.
 As the epidemic spreads and more incidents arise, fatal or otherwise, it begs the question: will drug use finally be decriminalized?

-New York is an endless supply of whatever you need; it’s densely-populated and one of the easiest places in America to get your hands on illegal items.
+New York is densely-populated and one of the easiest places in America to get your hands on illegal items.
 Hosting an intervention in New York City comes with its own set of risks.
 When you host an intervention for a drug addict, there are numerous spots that they’re aware of that they could leave and go to.
 A failed intervention can agitate your loved one.

 Planning an intervention isn’t simple by any means, and if it fails, it comes with extremely harsh consequences.
 Your loved one can refuse the intervention, but by doing so, it’s so much more than a single failed attempt.
 Every member present has now sacrificed the addict’s trust in them for a one-shot try, and now the addict is much more likely to stay out for longer periods of time, primarily around those that encourage their addiction, or other addicts who are in the same shoes.